MrMisterMisterMister/project-accessibility/projectaccessibility/README.md

 npm run dev
 ```

 Starts the development server using Vite.
 The application will be available at http://localhost:5000/, and it supports Hot Module Replacement (HMR) for real-time updates.
+For more details on Vite, refer to the [official Vite documentation][2].

 ### 2. Build for Production